Azure/azure-render-hub/README.md

 ## Documentation

-For more information about the render farm manager see the docs [here](docs/README.md).
+For more information about Azure Render Hub see the docs [here](docs/README.md).

 # Contributing